deepinv/deepinv/docs/source/deepinv.physics.rst

    deepinv.physics.MRI

-We provide generators for creating acceleration masks using Cartesian sampling, for both static (k) and dynamic (k-t) accelerated MRI:
+We provide generators for creating random and non-random acceleration masks using Cartesian sampling, for both static (k) and dynamic (k-t) accelerated MRI:

 .. autosummary::
    :toctree: stubs